magadan/www-jellyplayer/README.md

 # screenplay
-HTML5 Emby Client for WebOS LG TV's
+HTML5 SmartTV JellyFin Client for WebOS LG TV's

 The primary dev thread for this app can be found here: